lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 ### Provisioning Webpage

-Web content hosted at IdP's *provisioning* url is designed to be loaded in an invisible iframe, and communicate with the content that loads it via [cross document messaging][].
+Web content hosted at IdP's *provisioning* url is designed to be loaded in a hidden iframe, and communicate with the content that loads it via [cross document messaging][].

   [cross document messaging]: http://www.whatwg.org/specs/web-apps/current-work/multipage/web-messaging.html#web-messaging